Hennepin County SHIPSHIP story:

 — Kathi Hemken, Mayor of New Hope.

-How Hennepin County is improving the health of the community
+How Hennepin County is improving the health of its community

 Working with schools